Becoming a Sperm Donor – Step-by-Step Guide

 - Quarantine Period

-The donated sperm is quarantined for six months from the date of the last donation.
+The donated sperm is quarantined for three months from the date of the last donation.
 At the end of that period, donors are contacted to return for final screening tests to allow clearance of the sperm for use.